nathanheck255/NeuroAIProject/README.md

-# NeuroAI Project
+# AI Model of the Visual Cortex

-We will be entering the Algonauts competition.
+We will be entering the 2023 Algonauts competition.
 This is our repository for creating a model to learn the brain activity that occurs when people are presented with images of natural scenes.

 ## TO-DO